corporateshark/bootstrapping/README.md

 Python 2 or 3 installation.
 The version control tools Git, Mercurial and Subversion must be installed and available on the environment path; in addition, the 'patch' program must be present on the user's system.
-On Windows, the script can be run either using Cygwin (just works as-is, as long as the above tools were installed using Cygwin's package management), or using natively installed tools (possibly with minor modifications to the script).
+On Windows, the script can be run from the command line (for patching to work, ensure you have the Cygwin patch tool installed).

 Obtaining the libraries